Same-sex marriage in Brazil: Religious performance

+Pentecostal and Evangelical groups have been vocally opposed to the legalization of same-sex unions.
+In June 2013, the Assembleias de Deus, led by Pastor Silas Malafaia, organized a rally against the National Justice Council ruling in Brasília.
+"This is a historic day...
+We are here in support of the family made up of a man and a woman.
+We will not allow this country to sink into immorality", said one pastor who attended the march.
+Around 40,000 people attended the protest according to the organizers; police counted 6,000 attendees.
+"Satan will not destroy our family values", added Malafaia, who also organized a similar demonstration in Rio de Janeiro the previous month.

 In 2011, the Evangelical Church of the Lutheran Confession in Brazil released a pastoral letter accepting the Supreme Court's decision to allow same-sex stable unions, although religious same-sex marriages are not allowed in the denomination.
 The ruling was also welcomed by some Baptist groups.
 Some smaller religious denominations support and solemnise same-sex marriages.
 In June 2018, the Anglican Episcopal Church of Brazil officially changed its canons to permit same-sex marriages.
 The move was approved by its synod by 57 votes to 3.
 The Church joined other Anglican provinces, including the American, Scottish and Canadian branches of the Anglican Communion, in performing same-sex weddings.
 The first same-sex marriage in an Anglican church occurred in São Paulo on 24 November 2018.
 Several same-sex marriages have also been conducted in Umbanda and Candomblé ceremonies.
 An Umbanda priestess in Rio de Janeiro said in 2011 that "in umbanda this is accepted.
 It's fine. … We carry out marriages of love."
 Some Jewish groups also solemnise same-sex marriages.